paulmaier/fasta2genotype/README.md

 `python fasta2genotype.py [fasta file] [whitelist file] [population file] [VCF file] [output name]`

+### Python Version:

+NOTE: This script was written for Python 2.7* which is retired as of Jan.
+1, 2020.
+You can still run this script with Python 2.7, just note that [only Python 3 is maintained](https://pythonclock.org/) at this point.

 ### Quality filtering options:
 * In addition to coverage filtering, several other quality control measures can be selected.
 * Monomorphic loci can be removed.